DeromirNeves/DockSeparator/README.md

 - Select the desired local directory

 When you open the exported directory, you'll find the application.
 Now you can make as many copies of this application as you wish.
+After opening one of such applications it will close itself after 10s, enough time to select "Keep in Dock" option.

 ## Screenshot